matrix-org/synapse/docs/presence_router_module.md

 **Required.** An asynchronous class method that is passed a single Matrix User ID.
 This method is expected to return the users that the passed in user may be interested in the presence of.
 This may be local or remote users.
-It does so by returning a python Set of Matrix User IDs, or the string `"ALL"` to mean that the passed user should receive presence information for *all* known users.
+It does so by returning a python Set of Matrix User IDs, or the object `synapse.events.presence_router.PresenceRouter.ALL_USERS` to indicate that the passed user should receive presence information for *all* known users.

 For clarity, if the user `@alice:example.org` is passed to this method, and the Set `{"@bob:example.com", "@charlie:somewhere.org"}` is returned, this signifies that Alice